learn-co-curriculum/phase-0-how-to-get-help/README.md

 - You can post in any public channel (e.g., #general)
 - Shortly before you start with a cohort you will be given access to a cohort-specific Slack channel
-- While you're completing the prework, you can post questions in the
-  #js-prework-support channel.
-There will be other students there who may be
-  able to help, and this channel is also staffed by Flatiron School instructors from 11am to 7pm eastern time, Monday through Friday.
+- While you're completing Software Engineering Prep, you can post questions in the #js-prework-support channel.
+There will be other students there who may be able to help, and this channel is also staffed by Flatiron School instructors from 11am to 7pm eastern time, Monday through Friday.